Quantum critical metals and loss of quasiparticles: Transformation of large-to-small Fermi surface and loss of quasiparticles

 The jump of the large-to-small Fermi surface across the QCP is experimentally testable \cite{Si-Nature,lcp-prb,Colemanetal,senthil2004a,Pepin-prl07}.
-Probing this jump has been the subject of intriguing experiments.
-Across the field-induced QCP in YbRh$_2$Si$_2$, a remarkable sequence of measurements \cite{paschen2004,Friedemann.10} have identified a rapid isothermal crossover in the normal Hall coefficient.
+Across the field-induced QCP in YbRh$_2$Si$_2$, a remarkable sequence of measurements \cite{paschen2004,Friedemann.10} have identified a rapid isothermal crossover in the Hall coefficient {(more specifically, the normal Hall coefficient)}.
 The crossover width extrapolates to zero in the $T=0$ limit.
 This jump of the Hall coefficient provides evidence for a jump in the Fermi surface across the QCP.
-Moreover, the location of the crossover maps out a new temperature scale [Fig.\,\ref{fig:Over}(d)] \cite{paschen2004,Friedemann.10,Gegenwart2007}.
+Moreover, the location of the crossover maps out a new temperature scale as shown by the solid line in Fig.\,\ref{fig:Over}(c) \cite{paschen2004,Friedemann.10,Gegenwart2007}.
 Separately, in CeRhIn$_5$, measurements of the de Haas-van Alphen effect have provided evidence of a sharp jump of the Fermi surface across the pressure-induced QCP \cite{shishido2005}.
 Additional evidence for a Fermi-surface transformation across the QCP has come from Hall effect measurements in pressurized CeRhIn$_5$ \cite{WangPark2023}.